coden-s/sp24-lab1/README.md

 # sp24-lab1
 ## Activity: Editing and merging via a branch and a pull request

-_Note: For this activity, don't make a fork.
-Work directly in this repository._

 Open up the pie.py file in the code editor in the GitHub browser (click on the file name, then the pencil icon).

 Edit the file by: